 - integrity and trustworthiness.

-It is very helpful to have relevant pre-entry work experience, such as vacation work, work placements or shadowing.
+Contact accountancy firms to ask about opportunities to gain relevant pre-entry work experience, such as vacation work, work placements or shadowing.

-- public sector: including local and central government, educational institutions, charities and not-for-profit organisations.
-Historically, the public sector was not a big recruiter of chartered accountants, but opportunities have increased in recent years.
+- public sector - including local and central government, educational institutions, charities and not-for-profit organisations.
+Historically, the public sector has not been a big recruiter of chartered accountants, but opportunities have increased in recent years.

 Look for job vacancies at: